In This Post:

 - Negligence: Plaintiffs must also demonstrate that the defendant acted negligently by publishing, speaking, or otherwise broadcasting the contested statement.

 Mr. Ibrahim told ABC7 Los Angeles that he is ready to fight this Yelp defamation lawsuit, admonishing the auto dealer for “essentially trying to sue their customers into silence.”

-In U.S. Defamation Cases, The Plaintiffs Have To Prove That The Defendants Lied
+In U.S. Defamation Cases, Plaintiffs Must Prove The Defendants Lied

-Unless the auto dealer can somehow prove that Mr. Ibrahim is not telling the truth, there is a chance this lawsuit won’t go far.
+Unless the auto dealer can somehow prove that Mr. Ibrahim is prevaricating, this lawsuit probably won’t go far.
 Why?
 Because under United States defamation law, it’s the responsibility of the plaintiff to prove that the defendant made an unprivileged, negligent, false statement of fact.
 In the context of this Yelp defamation case, Zeibak would need to demonstrate that Ibrahim’s visit didn’t unfold as he described, which – who knows – may be the case.
 We’ll just have to wait to see how this all turns out.

 Got Questions?
 Speak With A Yelp Defamation Attorney

-In the meantime, if you are in search of a Yelp defamation lawyer to review a situation, get in touch with Kelly Warner.
+In the meantime, if you’re in search of a Yelp defamation lawyer to review a situation, get in touch with Kelly Warner.
 Our attorneys have helped countless individuals and businesses with various online reputation matters.
 A top-rated firm, our track record speaks for itself.